 Recent political developments

-Dilma Rousseff (known as ‘Dilma’), a member of the centre-left Workers Party, became Brazil's first female president when she assumed office in January 2011.
-She previously served as Minister for Mines and Energy and Chief of Cabinet (a ministerial role in Brazil) in former President Lula da Silva's administration.
-President Rousseff has continued many of her predecessor’s key policies such as focusing on reducing extreme poverty, and seeking a lead role for the government in the economy.
+Former President Rousseff (known as ‘Dilma’), a member of the centre-left Workers Party, was Brazil's first female president.
+She assumed office in January 2011, after previously serving as Minister for Mines and Energy and Chief of Cabinet (a ministerial role in Brazil) in former President Luiz Inácio Lula da Silva’s administration.

 In March 2016, record numbers of Brazilians protested against political corruption.
-Then on 17 April 2016, Brazil's Lower House voted to start impeachment proceedings against President Dilma Rousseff over charges she manipulated Brazil’s federal accounts in 2014 to hide the true size of the budget deficit.
+On 17 April 2016, Brazil's Lower House voted to start impeachment proceedings against Rousseff over charges she misreported the true size of Brazil’s budget deficit.
 With 367 votes in favour of impeachment, the two-thirds majority (342 votes) needed to progress the impeachment proceedings and refer the case to the Senate was met.
 On 12 May, Brazil’s Senate voted to begin impeachment proceedings with 55 of 81 senators voting to commence proceedings.
-This vote has resulted in the suspension of Rousseff's presidential powers and duties for up to 180 days.
-During this period, Rousseff's vice-president Michel Temer will serve as acting president.
-The final Senate vote could come by September 2016.
-A two-thirds majority (or at least 54 of 81 Senators) is required to permanently remove Rousseff from office.
-President Rousseff has denied committing any impeachable offence and has called the impeachment process “fraudulent”.
+This vote resulted in the suspension of Rousseff's presidential powers and duties for up to 180 days.
+During that period, Rousseff's vice-president Michel Temer served as acting president.
+On 31 August 2016, the final vote was held and Rousseff was impeached by the Brazilian Senate.

 Brazil is a global player; it is a member of a number of key international groupings, including the G20, the World Trade Organisation, BRICS (Brazil, Russia, India, China, South Africa), IBSA (India, Brazil, South Africa), the BASIC group in climate change negotiations (Brazil, South Africa, India, China), as well as the G4 that seek permanent membership of the UN Security Council (Brazil, Germany, India, Japan).